timm/ish/CONTRIB.md

 - Max width less than 80 characters;
 - No camel case function, macro, method or class names.
 E.g. do `init-sys` rather than `initSys`;
 - No `&aux` on outer level functions, methods (but they are fine for `labels` functions).

+## Annotate code to make it  _public_ and _private_

+Private functions, methods, and macros have no docstring or start with "\_";

+All other code is public.
+All public code can be exposed to the outside world via the following tools.
+That said **do not run these tools** (or, if you do, do not add their output as part of a pull request):

+    clisp readme    > README.md  # collects documentation; see below
+    clisp asd       > ish.asd    # builds a system definition file clisp defsystem > package.lisp # builds the defsystem file.

 ### Each file should be executed.